Preparing for a hurricane

 Louisiana Department of Health and Louisiana Cancer Prevention and Control Programs' cancer care and treatment hotline

-Patients with cancer who evacuated their homes because of Hurricane Laura can call a new toll-free hotline for assistance with reaching their doctors about ongoing cancer treatments and cancer care.
+Patients with cancer who evacuated their homes because of a hurricane can call a new toll-free hotline for assistance with reaching their doctors about ongoing cancer treatments and cancer care.

 Toll-free line is 1-888-599-1073

 8 a.m. to 5 p.m.
 Monday to Friday.